ionos-cloud/ionosctl/docs/subcommands/token-delete.md

       --cols strings      Set of columns to be printed on output Available columns: [TokenId CreatedDate ExpirationDate Href] (default [TokenId,CreatedDate,ExpirationDate])
-  -c, --config string     Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -C, --current           Delete the Token that is currently used.
+  -c, --config string     Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
+      --contract int      Users with multiple contracts must provide the contract number, for which the tokens are deleted -C, --current           Delete the Token that is currently used.
 This requires a token to be set for authentication via environment variable IONOS_TOKEN or via config file (required)
   -E, --expired           Delete the Tokens that are currently expired (required) -f, --force             Force command to execute without user input